The Reality of Human Trafficking

 Anti-Human Trafficking Symposium

-Join us on January 23, 2024, in the Wood and Little Wood River Rooms, located in the Pond Student Union, from 10:00 P.M. to 5:00 P.M., for the “Anti-Human Trafficking Symposium.”
+Join us on January 23th, in the Wood and Little Wood River Rooms, located in the Pond Student Union, from 10:00 A.M. to 5:00 P.M., for the “Anti-Human Trafficking Symposium.”
 This event is free and open to everyone including: service providers, and community members.
 Parking will be free in Lot #1, next to the Pond Student Union.
+Pick up your pass at the Public Safety/ Parking Office on the corner of Humboldt and 5th Street.
+Lunch will be provided for the first 100 people to register. https://forms.gle/g9XPCvqr22faAcjdA

 Human trafficking spans across the United States and occurs in every state, including Idaho.
 There is a network of people that target individuals and can reach victims through a variety of means.
 The industry is growing in profitability, making human trafficking appealing to many and increasing the number of young people falling victim to traffickers.
-The symposium will present information on human trafficking.
+The symposium will present information on human trafficking in Idaho, by local experts.

-This event is being hosted by the Gender Resource Center at Idaho State University.
+This event is being hosted by the Office of Equity & Inclusion and the Gender Resource Center.

 Symposium Schedule 2024